fecgov/FEC/README.md

 Are you interested in seeing how much money a candidate raised?
 Or spent?
 How much debt they took on?
 Who contributed to their campaign?
 The FEC is the authoritative source for that information.

-The new FEC.gov is a collaboration between [18F](http://18f.gsa.gov) and the FEC.
-It aims to make campaign finance information more accessible (and understandable) to all users.
+[FEC.gov](https://www.fec.gov/) began a collaboration between [18F](http://18f.gsa.gov) and the FEC to make campaign finance information more accessible (and understandable) to all users.
+The FEC continues to improve the site and add functionality.

 ## FEC repositories
 We welcome you to explore, make suggestions, and contribute to our code.